Rowan and the Zebak: Plot summary

 The five fingers become Rowan, his Zebak born traveller friend Zeel, Allun the baker, A Maris friend, Perlain, and Sheba through correspondence.

 During the journey to Zebak City, Rowan and his companions have their own strengths that allow the four to safely reach the city.
 Rowan is given a gift by Sheba, that she tell him that he can only open then he's on Zebak land.
 Sheba turns the fire into green flames, burns Rowan's hand, and summons pain in his arm, only to have something to laugh at.
 Later, this gift should become handy, as it contained a special metal medallion owned by the people of Rin's ancestors, a bunch of dry branches, that by burning them, would summon the green flames again, show Sheba's face, and tell a new prophecy.
 And a little bit of grass from Rin, gathered by Sheba, for a grach.

-There they discover a thrilling truth, that once long ago their people had been varied, in nature and strength, strong and weak, shy and outgoing.
-This had been when they were in captivity by the Zebak, but when three hundred years ago, the Zebak captors separated the prisoners, taking the strong people are their warrior slaves, brainwashing them into forgetting family left behind.
+There they discover a forgotten truth.
+Once long ago, their people had been varied in nature and strength, 'strong' and 'weak'.
+This had been when Rowan's people were in captivity by the Zebak.
+Three hundred years ago, the Zebak captors separated the prisoners, they took the 'strong' people as their warrior slaves, brainwashing them into forgetting the families they left behind.

 The story of what happened to the warriors was known, turning on their Zebak masters the helped the Travelers and the Maris repel them, and eventually settled into what is now Rin, but what happened to those left behind was not.
 The people left, gentle and timid, with the loss of their people began to decline, so when Rowan and his companions hear this tale there are only three survivors, a grandfather and his grandchildren, Shaaran, gentle like Rowan, and Norris- a throwback to his warrior lineage.

 Five leave Rin, but five do not return, because along with bringing Annad home, Rowan and the others also bring the grandchildren to rejoin their people after many centuries apart.